Mentors are encouraged to support candidates by creating space for areas of growth that the Candidate has identified.

 If the mentor identifies concerns regarding the candidate’s suitability for practice, the mentor is required to review the Complaints and Discipline section of the NSCSW website and to report any concerns to the NSCSW.
 In keeping with social work’s requirement to protect the public under Section 10 of the Standards of Practice.

-The mentor will conduct a detailed evaluation of the candidate’s progress and submit this half way through the candidacy hours (1250 hours) and upon completion of those hours (2500 hours).
+The mentor will conduct a detailed evaluation of the candidate’s progress and submit this half way through the candidacy hours (1250 hours, including at least 16 hours of meetings between candidate and mentor) and upon completion of those hours (2500 hours, including at least 32 meeting hours).

 It is expected that mentor’s address their concerns with candidates prior to reporting concerns of suitability to the NSCSW.
 The NSCSW cannot process anonymous complaints against registered social workers.